isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 The first few DHCPv6 configuration elements define some global parameters. ``valid-lifetime`` defines how long the addresses (leases) given out by the server are valid.
-If nothing changes, a client that got an address is allowed to use it for 4000 seconds.
+If nothing changes, a client given an address is allowed to use it for 4000 seconds.
 (Note that integer numbers are specified as is, without any quotes around them.)
-The address will become deprecated in 3000 seconds, i.e. clients are allowed to keep old connections, but can't use this address for creating new connections. ``renew-timer`` and ``rebind-timer`` are values (also in seconds) that define T1 and T2 timers that govern when the client will begin the renewal and rebind procedures.
+The address will become deprecated in 3000 seconds, i.e. clients are allowed to keep old connections, but cannot use this address to create new connections. ``renew-timer`` and ``rebind-timer`` are values (also in seconds) that define T1 and T2 timers, which govern when the client begins the renewal and rebind procedures.

-The ``interfaces-config`` map specifies the server configuration concerning the network interfaces on which the server should listen to the DHCP messages.
+The ``interfaces-config`` map specifies the network interfaces on which the server should listen to DHCP messages.
 The ``interfaces`` parameter specifies a list of network interfaces on which the server should listen.
 Lists are opened and closed with square brackets, with elements separated by commas.
-To listen on two interfaces, the ``interfaces-config`` should look like
+To listen on two interfaces, the ``interfaces-config`` element should look like
 this:

 ::